 DXi V-Series systems (DXi V1000 and DXi V4000) are virtual appliances that combine deduplication functionality with the simplicity and flexibility of virtual machines to provide affordable backup and DR protection for any physical or virtual data.
-In addition, for DR protection, they can replicate to any other DXi appliance, or to the cloud, to provide a Backup-as-a-Service (BaaS) or DR-as-a-Service (DRaaS) solution.
-DXi V-Series systems can replicate to the cloud from a remote site or primary data center.
+In addition, for DR protection, they can replicate to any other DXi appliance.